Turbulent politics could sway California recall election

 Voters would be presented with two questions: Should Newsom be recalled and who should replace him?
 If voters say yes to the recall, then whoever among the listed candidates gets the most votes becomes the next governor.

-On paper, the odds favor of the lanky, voluble Newsom, who not long ago was being discussed as a potential future presidential candidate.
+On paper, the odds favor the lanky, voluble Newsom, who not long ago was being discussed as a potential future presidential candidate.
 Democrats outnumber Republicans by nearly 2-to-1, hold every statewide office and dominate the Legislature and congressional delegation.

 Still, Faulconer argues voters are eager for a change after years of Democratic rule.
 Indeed, recent polling by the Public Policy Institute of California has found that among likely voters, Newsom is losing ground with independents, Latinos — even his fellow Democrats.
 Less than half of likely voters say the state is headed in the right direction.